quattor/quattor.github.com/_quattor/00-documentation-overview.md

     * Can reload `dhcpd` when the configuration changes.

 * `aii-pxelinux`
-    * Configures and maintains symlinks to manage pxe-booting of systems and subsequent installation with Kickstart.
+    * Configures and maintains symlinks to manage PXE-booting of systems and subsequent installation with Kickstart.
-    * A cgi script called `installack.cgi` is called by nodes at the end of installation to switch back to booting from local disk.
+    * A `cgi` script called `installack.cgi` is called by nodes at the end of installation to switch back to booting from local disk.

 * `aii-ks`
     * Writes Kickstart files for Anaconda for EL derived systems.